 “I’m talking about humans,” she said.
 “These unfortunate cats began life due to human neglect and they die at the hands of humans because they are threatening birds and other species.
 We are the lucky ones which is why we need to create awareness in the lead up to Christmas to prevent this happening.”

 “We do?”
-I said nervously.
+I squeaked nervously.
 I had a horrible premonition of where this was going.

 “Yes we do!
 We are in a unique position in this community … no, you are in a unique position to really make a diff-“

 “Me?”
-I looked to the others for support, but Squeak was in the shrubbery again looking like a porn star and Ron was yawning as though he was overdue for his afternoon nap.
+I looked to the others for support, but Squeak was in the shrubbery again looking like a porn star, Ron was yawning as though he was overdue for his afternoon nap, while Cookie adopted the cello position and was busily cleaning her nether regions.
 Serafina’s earnest speech was clearly not having the effect she had hoped for.

 “Yes you,” she hissed.
 “You’re the one who’s had his picture in the Bay Harbour News!”